palles77/UnetSegmentation/data/README.md

 # Download all
 You can download and parse all either on Linux or Windows as shown below:
-1. On Windows
+1. On Windows open command line and run from this directory
 ```
+powershell
 .\download_windows.ps1
 ```
-2. On Ubuntu Linux
+2. On Ubuntu Linux open terminal and run from this directory
 ```
 bash download_linux.sh
 ```